-Stress is your body's reaction to the demands of the world.
+Stress is your body''s reaction to the demands of the world.
 Stressors are events or conditions in your surroundings that may trigger stress.
-Your body responds to stressors differently depending on whether the stressor is new or short term — acute stress — or whether the stressor has been around for a longer time — chronic stress.
+Your body responds to stressors differently depending on whether the stressor is new — acute stress — or whether the stressor has been around for a longer time — chronic stress.

-A single episode of acute stress generally doesn't cause problems for healthy people.
-However, severe acute stress can cause mental health problems — such as post-traumatic stress disorder.
-It can also cause physical difficulties such as tension headaches, stomach problems or serious health issues — such as a heart attack.
+A single episode of acute stress generally doesn''t cause problems for healthy people.
+However, severe acute stress can cause mental health problems, such as post-traumatic stress disorder, and even physical difficulties such as a heart attack.

 Mild acute stress can actually be beneficial — it can spur you into action, motivate and energize you.
 The problem occurs when stressors pile up and stick around.
 This persistent stress can lead to health problems, such as headaches and insomnia.
 The chronic-stress response is more subtle than is the acute-stress response, but the effects may be longer lasting and more problematic.